omarreess/MapView_Component/README.md

 ## App's Code Architecture
-- Code Files separated by Packages by features Concept
+- Code Files separated by Package-by-feature Concept

 - Each layer in MVVM separeated from upper layer , dont know about its Upper Layer ( View -> VM -> Repo ) VM dont care about View dont have View Reference , Just subscribing with VM's Rx Subject which callback with any updates